LayerMaker/KaizoKoinzV0Main/git-checklist.md

 This checklist should be followed whenever you want to commit changes to the repository.
 It ensures that only stable, working code is committed and properly documented.

+## User Approval Requirements

+**MANDATORY: User approval is required before any Git operations.**

+- [ ] User has been shown a demonstration of all changes
+- [ ] User has verified that new features work correctly
+- [ ] User has confirmed that existing functionality is not broken
+- [ ] User has been asked explicitly: "Would you like me to commit these changes to the repository?"
+- [ ] User has given clear, explicit approval for the specific changes
+- [ ] The exact files to be committed have been listed for the user

+Without explicit user approval, no Git commands should be executed.
+This is a non-negotiable requirement to protect code stability.

 ## Pre-Commit Checklist

 Before committing any changes, verify that: